 George Athanasopoulos, Treasurer

 George Athanasopoulos is Professor and Deputy Head at the Department of Econometrics and Business Statistics at Monash University, Australia.
-He received his PhD in Econometrics from Monash University in 2007 and has since been a member of the Monash Business and Economic Forecasting Unit.
+He received his PhD in Econometrics from Monash University in 2007.
 A large body of his research has a strong focus on forecasting with work published in journals such as: Journal of the American Statistical Association, Journal of Econometrics, Journal of Business and Economic Statistics, European Journal of Operations Research, Journal of Applied Econometrics, Journal of Computational and Graphical Statistics, Journal of Time Series Analysis, and of course the International Journal of Forecasting.
 His research has also focused on forecasting and modelling tourism demand and has also published in the Annals of Tourism Research, Tourism Management and the Journal of Travel Research.
 He is Associate Editor for the International Journal of Forecasting and on the Editorial board for the Journal of Travel Research.
 George has co-authored with Rob J. Hyndman, Forecasting: Principles and Practice a free online textbook which has practitioners, undergraduate and MBA students as its target audience.
 The book has about 15,000 page views per day from 3,000 users from 215 countries and it has now been translated into Korean and Chinese.